AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `<contract>.algominer-migrateminer <newMinerAddress>`

-Transfer all tokens from this AlgoMiner another AlgoMiner.
+Transfer all tokens from this IntelliMiner another IntelliMiner.
 The miner must be deactivated before running this operation
-* `newMinerAddress`: the address of the new AlgoMiner contract
+* `newMinerAddress`: the address of the new IntelliMiner contract

 >Example: `miner_1.algominer-migrateminer miner_2`